TheRealAyite/csci4211/readme.md

-New Readme for my server.
+New read me for my server.